AndreNeedham/TinyLab/SD-file-transfer/SerialXferSender/README.md

 File transfer speed is a bit slow.
 I tried a 1 MB file and it took almost a minute.

-The PC-side program is a WinForms program (targeting Windows, tested on Windows 10).
+The PC-side program is a WinForms program (targeting Windows, tested on Windows 10 64-bit and Windows 7 32-bit).
 You might be able to get it to run on Linux as a Mono app.
 If you want to transfer files between a Mac and Tinylab, you'll have to solve that on your own.